HDRUK/hutch/website/docs/getting-started/configuration/agent.md

     // The below are more for development / debugging

+    // If a path is provided, Hutch will skip Workflow Execution altogether
+    // and instead use the zip file from this path as if it were the execution output "SkipExecutionUsingOutputFile": "path/to/exection.crate.zip",

     // Really we always want a full crate, but some wfexs configs
     // particularly with certain container engines
     // are unreliable with `--full`` on or off, so it can be configured for testing.